sDos280/sDos280/README.md

 I am a young developer

 About me:
- • I am a python 🐍 and c# programmer
+ • I am a python 🐍 and c# programmer.
  • I know how to play the piano 🎹.
  • I enjoy playing tennis (but I'm not that good at it 😅) and meeting friends.
  • I like red pandas 🐼.